 3.1.6.1 PSCAD Model Setup

-Because the purpose of validation is to test the PSCAD inverter model, it is not necessary to model any balance-of-plant equipment, transformers, collector system, power plant controllers, etc., however any auxiliary inverter-based equipment should also be tested (for example, statcoms).
+Because the purpose of validation is to test the PSCAD inverter model, it is not necessary to model any balance-of-plant equipment, transformers, collector system, power plant controllers, etc., however any auxiliary inverter-based equipment should also be tested (for example, STATCOMs).
 In simulation software, the PSCAD model(s) should be connected to a controllable voltage source whose voltage and frequency can be adjusted for testing.
 The inverter should be dispatched at full real power unless the test requires otherwise.
 Energy storage devices should be tested under both charging and discharging modes.
 Simulations should be run for a minimum of 10 seconds.

 3.1.6.2 Inverter Hardware Testbench Setup